 There is no plan to move the bus station from its current location.
 This proposal is a first step towards making this important gateway work better as a transport hub where people can easily move from one mode of transport to another.
 As further regeneration takes place in the Enterprise Zone there will be further opportunities to improve the area as a transport hub.

 We have considered allowing a right turn from the south into the station but found the addition of a right-turn lane would cause significant traffic delays.
-Traffic accessing the station from the south will need to use Redcliffe roundabout to turn and access the station.
-Routes from Bedminster Bridge via Redcliffe Way will be shorter and more direct.
+Traffic will be able to access the station from the south using routes from Bedminster Bridge via Redcliffe Way.

 The latest developments will be posted on this website, on our Twitter feed @TempleQuarter and in our monthly Temple Quarter newsletter.
 You can also follow our contractor on Twitter, @Eurovia_Cont.
 The latest information about road closures and traffic disruption during the build phase can be found on this page.